vishalbelsare/serenity/docs/internals.rst

 only `Phemex <http://phemex.com/>`_ has code here.

-:py:mod:`serenity.marketdata` is some of the oldest code in the system, and contains a number of websocket clients for exchange feedhandlers: Binance, Coinbase Pro and Phemex.
+:py:mod:`serenity.marketdata` is some of the oldest code in the system, and contains a number of websocket clients for exchange feedhandlers: Coinbase Pro and Phemex.
 Again, Phemex is the best supported at this time.
 There is also an upload script which runs daily and uploads the tick-by-tick marketdata recorded by the feedhandlers to both a Parquet-based flat file store and to Azure blob storage.
 The latter is an essential component for tick-by-tick backtesting and